 At the end of this period, you must reapply for a new LOQ in order to continue using it to obtain licenses in multiple states.
-Updating an LOQ is relatively simple.
+Applying for a second or subsequent LOQ is relatively simple.

 If you do not wish to obtain any new licenses, you don’t have to apply for a new LOQ.